Greg Salas

-Greg Salas (born August 25, 1988) is a former American football wide receiver.
-He was drafted by the St. Louis Rams in the fourth round of the 2011 NFL Draft.
-He played college football for University of Hawaii.
+Greg Salas (born August 25, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the St. Louis Rams in the fourth round of the 2011 NFL draft.
+He played college football for the Hawaii Warriors.

 College career

-While at Hawaii, Salas amassed 285 receptions, 4,345 receiving yards and 26 touchdowns and is the school’s career leader in receiving yards.
+While at Hawaii, Salas amassed 285 receptions, 4,345 receiving yards and 26 touchdowns and is the school's career leader in receiving yards.
 In 2006 Salas redshirted and the following season, 2007, he played in eight games at wideout and posted three catches for 35 yards and one touchdown.
 During the 2008 season, Salas started all 14 games at wideout and caught 57 passes for a team-high 831 yards and scored three touchdowns, averaging 14.6 yards per catch.

 In 2009 Salas moved to slot receiver in the Hawaii offense and finished third in the country in receiving yards with 1,590.
 He also caught 106 passes and 8 touchdowns.
 For his efforts, he was First-team All-WAC.

 In 2010, he broke Hawaii single-season records with 119 receptions and 1,889 yards in 2010.
 His 1,675 were the most of any receiver during the NCAA regular season and 10 yards more than 2nd place Justin Blackmon.
-He was selected Third-team All-America (AP) and also selected to Phil Steele’s Second-team All-America and SI.com’s honorable mention All-America.
-He was a semi-finalist for the Fred Biletnikoff Award, given to the nation’s top receiver and was First-team All-WAC for the second consecutive season.
+He was selected Third-team All-American (AP) and also selected to Phil Steele's Second-team All-America and SI.com's honorable mention All-America.
+He was a semi-finalist for the Fred Biletnikoff Award, given to the nation's top receiver and was First-team All-WAC for the second consecutive season.

 Professional career

 St. Louis Rams

-Salas was drafted by the St. Louis Rams with the 112th pick in the 2011 NFL Draft.
+Salas was selected by the St. Louis Rams with the 112th pick in the 2011 NFL draft.
 On July 29, 2011, Salas signed a four-year contract with the Rams that included a $451,000 signing bonus.